Florence, Texas: History

 The site was settled in the early 1850s and briefly called Brooksville.
 By 1857 it was known as Florence, when its first post office was established.

-Florence, a significant cotton processing center, was the original destination of the Bartlett-Florence Railway, later the Bartlett Western Railroad, which ran from a connection at Bartlett, Texas with the Missouri-Kansas-Texas Railroad to Florence.
+Florence, a significant cotton processing center, was the original destination of the Bartlett-Florence Railway, later the Bartlett Western Railroad, which ran from a connection at Bartlett with the Missouri-Kansas-Texas Railroad to Florence.
 However, that line, started in 1909, was abandoned in 1935.

 Geography

 Florence is located 40 mi north of Austin.